Nursing Advanced Placement Track LPN/LVN-BSN Overview & Admissions

 - Complete 54 semester hours of core curriculum with grades of “C” or better in areas A, D, and F*

-- All applicants must achieve a score of at least 75% on the HESI Admission Assessment (A2) Exam in each of the following areas: Anatomy and Physiology, Grammar, Reading Comprehension, Vocabulary, General Knowledge, and Math
+- All applicants must achieve a score of at least 75 percent on each subject on the HESI Admission Assessment (A2) Exam in each of the following areas: Anatomy and Physiology, Grammar, Reading Comprehension, Vocabulary, General Knowledge, and Math

-- An overall GPA of 2.7 in all prerequisite courses
+- An overall GPA of 2.7 in all courses

 LPN students wishing to earn credit by proficiency examination should request a meeting with the BSN program director immediately after admission to the prelicensure program to discuss eligibility.
 Permission to earn proficiency credit is granted on an individual basis.

 *Please note that science course credits in Core Area F may not have been earned longer than five years before the time of admission.

 *A grade of C or higher is required for areas A, D, and F courses.
 Repeating any course in areas A, D, and F in order to achieve a passing grade of at least a C, reduces the student’s chance for admission to the School of Nursing.
 Repeating more than one course in each (area A, D, and F) to earn a passing grade of at least C makes the student ineligible for admission to nursing.